RyanBHuynh/RyanBHuynh.github.io/_posts/2021-6-23-Quicksort.md

 ## Choosing the Pivot Value
 How the pivot value is chosen ultimately affects the average time complexity for Quicksort.
-Oftentimes, the first element or last element is chosen as the pivot value.
+Oftentimes, the first element or last element is always chosen as the pivot value.
 However, for sorted arrays, this can lead to \\(O(n^2)\\) time complexity.
 This is because the largest or smallest element in the array is chosen as the pivot.
 When the array is partitioned, one half has no elements, while the other half has \\(n-1\\) elements.